MileHacker Logo

 Public Transportation

 Fes offers public bus services, although they do not operate within the medina itself.
-These area buses, operated by ALSA Fes, connect the Ville Nouvelle (The New town) with areas just outside the medina fortifications and various other neighborhoods.
+These area buses, operated by ALSA Fes, connect the Ville Nouvelle (The New town) with areas just outside the medina walls and various other neighborhoods.

 Bus Details